 As an active research facility, LaRC undergoes continual change in order to align its capabilities with the Agency's overall mission.
 Like any major research installation, LaRC requires new construction, facility improvements and infrastructure upgrades to ensure the Center's resources are appropriate for carrying out its research.
 Many of LaRC's recent past, present and foreseeable future actions are related to an overarching NASA objective to streamline the Center's infrastructure and restructure and modernize the Center's facilities.
-To meet NASA's evolving mission requirements, LaRC continues to pursue projects that transform the Center into a more modern, efficient, and technologically advanced Center.
+To meet NASA's developing mission requirements, LaRC continues to pursue projects that transform the Center into a more modern, efficient, and technologically advanced Center.
 Given the age of LaRC's infrastructure and the changes in NASA's mission, many facilities have outlived their useful life and require extensive renovation or demolition.
+The projects below comprise the major past, present, and reasonably foreseeable future actions at NASA LaRC.

 Between 2004 and 2006, LaRC demolished fourteen dilapidated and abandoned buildings in order to reduce the Center's unneeded and unused infrastructure.
 Architectural surveys were performed on the facilities and the surveys determined that none of the buildings were culturally or historically significant.
-The EA that was prepared for the project determined that minimal environmental impacts would occur as a result of the demolitions and LaRC issued a Finding of No Significant Impact (FONSI).
+Based on the EA prepared for the project, LaRC determined that minimal environmental impacts would occur as a result of the demolitions, and a Finding of No Significant Impact (FONSI) was issued.

-Earlier in 2008, LaRC began demolishing Building 1212B, the 7x10-Foot High Speed Tunnel.
+In 2008 LaRC deconstructed Building 1212B, the 7x10-Foot High Speed Tunnel.
 NASA closed the facility in 1994 due to lack of need and because duplicate or superior testing capabilities exist at other NASA facilities.
-Since Building 1212B was determined eligible for listing in the National Register, LaRC developed a Memorandum of Agreement with the SHPO to minimize the adverse effect of demolition.
+Since Building 1212B was determined eligible for listing in the National Register, LaRC developed a Memorandum of Agreement with the SHPO to minimize the adverse effect of deconstruction.
 In accordance with Section 106 of the National Historic Preservation Act and the mitigation stipulations of the Memorandum of Agreement, LaRC prepared Level 1 Historic American Engineering Record documentation on the facility, and developed a public interpretation website.
-After Section 106 consultation was complete, LaRC prepared an EA that determined no substantial environmental impacts would occur as a result of the demolition, and a FONSI was issued.
+After Section 106 consultation was complete, LaRC prepared an EA that determined no substantial environmental impacts would occur as a result of the deconstruction, and a FONSI was issued.